-Since we live in a computer-driven society, you're probably not surprised to hear that your creditworthiness boils down to a single number.
+Because our world is so automated, you're probably not surprised to hear that your ability to repay virtually any loan boils down to one number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, all of the agencies use the following to build a score:
+While these methods vary, the differences aren't huge; they all use the following factors to build your credit score:

-- Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
-The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
-Higher scores are better.
-Typical home buyers will probably find their scores falling between 620 and 800.
+Each of these is assigned a value and a weight.
+The result is a single number: your credit score.
+Credit scores can be as low as 300 and as high as 800.
+Higher is always better.
+Typical home buyers probably find their scores between 620 and 800.

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.